a collection of notes on areas of personal interest

 Before moving on to look at carved panels, I have included this photograph to illustrate how the old principle of carving directly into walls appears to have continued, this example having been photographed in the early 1970s.
 This entrance doorway would have been decorated by ex-patriate workers from the Indian sub-continent and incorporates both naturalistic forms as well as geometric patterning.
 It is both carved and painted, green being a favourite colour used in decorative works.
 There is a dramatic contrast between the geometries of Qatari naqsh and this floriate naturalism.

-The people who inhabited the Qatar peninsula, and who built the housing that existed a generation or so ago, had only limited funds to employ in their construction.
+The people who inhabited the Qatar peninsula, and who built the housing that existed only a couple of generations or so ago, had only limited funds to employ in their construction.
 They were also influenced by the wahhabi traditions introduced into the peninsula from the Saudi hinterland.
 Because of these two factors the decoration of buildings was minimal.
-In these two photographs – of majaalis in, respectively Wakra and Doha – the two important rooms can be seen to have had minimal decorative treatment to their façades.
-That in Wakra is interesting in that it had no windows but only a badgheer arrangement with, inside the room, a relatively sophisticated design for the head of the badgheer opening.
+In these two photographs – of majaalis in, respectively al-Wakra and Doha – the two important rooms can be seen to have had minimal decorative treatment to their façades.
+That in al-Wakra is interesting in that it had no windows but only a badgheer arrangement with, inside the room, a relatively sophisticated design for the head of the badgheer opening.
 The naqsh panel over the door give permanent ventilation and is the only external decoration apart from the articulation of the structure and recessed panels.
 The lower example, of one of the buildings in the palace complex of Sheikh Abdullah bin Jassim in al-Salata, to two panels over the entrance door, and a decorative string below roof level.

 While the examples of in-situ carving represent early and simple decoration to wall surfaces, those immediately above show an increasing interest in providing decoration to buildings, albeit on their façades.
 Internally, more sophisticated designs were being constructed within the important rooms of buildings particularly, though not exclusively, in majaalis where there would have been a need to reinforce the importance to that particular space.
-This photograph was taken in Wakra some time after the town was abandoned and left to decay.
-It illustrates a typical arrangement for a majlis wall, the roof having fallen in and also something of the quality of the work that went into many of the formal rooms in Wakra.
+This photograph was taken in al-Wakra some time after the town was abandoned and left to decay.
+It illustrates a typical arrangement for a majlis wall, the roof having fallen in and also something of the quality of the work that went into many of the formal rooms in al-Wakra.

 These two photographs, taken in one of the sadly vandalised rooms of the old palace of Sheikh Abdullah bin Jassim in Salata in 1972, illustrate something of the manner in which naqsh panels were incorporated into buildings.
 There are drawings here which illustrate notionally how these traditional trabeated constructions automatically create bays which permit the introduction of panels or allow space for the storage of items or, less likely, their display.
-In heavy masonry constructions – of which there are a number on the ground floor of buildings in Wakra, Umm Salal Muhammad and other developments, including Doha, – there is less opportunity for panels, though there are a number which appeared to have been created for storage purposes.
+In heavy masonry constructions – of which there are a number on the ground floor of buildings in al-Wakra, Umm Salal Muhammad and other developments, including Doha, – there is less opportunity for panels, though there are a number which appeared to have been created for storage purposes.
 There are two points of note in the lower photograph; the first is the back of the decorative shape which was used on the external face of the building and, secondly, that the ends of this room are divided into four horizontal elements, whereas three is more normal due to the optimum span of the shandal poles supporting the floor or roof above.

 These two photographs were taken in January 1976 during the process of redeveloping the Qatar National Development Exhibition building adjacent to the Grand Mosque and Diwan al-Amiri.
 They have been added here in order to give an indication of how the naqsh decoration creates an extremely rich texture, bringing benefit to the spaces in which it is used, and giving a suggestion of how the quality and character of the work carried out previously on the old palace of Sheikh Abdullah bin Jassim would have appeared to those using and visiting it.
 There is a second point to make, and this is subjective.
 It appears to me that when there are two bands of naqsh plasterwork running round a room, the more sophisticated treatment is that which has a rectangular lower band and a semicircular or trefoil upper band.